FAQ

 Here are the most common reasons for not receiving a certificate:

-• Certificate goes into SPAM or JUNK folder
+• Your certificate went into a SPAM or JUNK folder.

-• Evaluation and Certificate Form, not completed (if you have lost the link to the Evaluation form please contact the organization where you attended the training)
+• The Evaluation and Certificate Form was not completed.
+If you have lost the link to this form, please contact the organization where you attended the training.

-• Error related to the email address such as typos; using a personal email; using a mailing address
+• There was an error related to the email address, such as typos or using a mailing address.

-• Entering more than one business name on the certificate form (See next question)
+• More than one business name was entered on the certificate form (see the next question).

 I have more than one business.
 Can I have a certificate for each one?